-In addition to the greenhouse, construction will begin on a new Woodland Glade garden, Welcome Center, and guest parking lot to open in Spring 2022.
+In addition to the greenhouse, construction will begin on a new Woodland Glade garden, Ticketing Office, and guest parking lot to open in Spring 2022.
 While neighbors and guests of Mt.
 Cuba may see an increase in construction vehicles entering and exiting the property, we do not anticipate the project will impact the guest experience.

 - What construction projects are underway?

 In 2020-2021, Mt.
 Cuba completed renovations of the Formal Garden and the Conservatory Terrace to create more accessible pathways and destinations for guests.
-The remaining construction items to be completed in 2022 included in Phase 1 of the Master Plan are a new Welcome Center and guest parking lot (light green shaded area at the top of the map), Woodland Glade entrance garden (purple shaded area next to the future Welcome Center and guest lot), Greenhouse and Headhouse (darker green shaded area in the bottom right of the map), and widened entrance (tan shaded area at the bottom of the map).
+The remaining construction items to be completed in 2022 included in Phase 1 of the Master Plan are a new Ticketing Office and guest parking lot (light green shaded area at the top of the map), Woodland Glade entrance garden (purple shaded area next to the future Ticketing Office and guest lot), Greenhouse and Headhouse (darker green shaded area in the bottom right of the map), and widened entrance (tan shaded area at the bottom of the map).